top of page

 What shoud I wear?

+Rolfing-wear should be something non-revealing that you feel comfortable being seen in, and that allows access to thighs, abdomen, collarbone, and armpits.
 Underwear is the most common thing to wear for a Rolfing session, but please wear whatever clothing you feel most comfortable in.
-Rolfing-wear should be non-revealing, comfortable, and not too constricting.

-Female bodies: underwear or shorts with a bra or other top.
+Female bodies: underwear or shorts with a bra, tank-top or other top.
 Some swimsuits can also be appropriate.

 Male bodies: underwear, boxers, boxer briefs, shorts.

 Generally yoga pants and spandex make the work a little more challening.
-Cotton or cotton-poly blends tend to work well.
+Material that is non-constricting and made of cotton or cotton-poly blends tend to work well.

 If you are concerned about what to wear, feel free to bring a few options to your first session and we can talk about what will work best.